The Best Cheap (Borax-Free) Slime Kits of 2019

 There are slime kits without Borax, but even so, some parents don't want their kids touching glue or food dyes.
 It's up to parents to decide what is or isn't acceptable for their children.

-Here are the best-reviewed (Borax-free) slime kits selling on Amazon for less than $25:
+Here are the best-reviewed (Borax-free) slime kits that have sold for less than $25 in the past 12 months:

 Slime Geek's DIY kit has easy-to-follow instructions, according to several Amazon customers.
 It makes mess-free slime that's vibrant and colorful.
 Some unhappy customers received a damaged kit.